FIX Protocol & Liquidity Connectivity

 Brokers rarely "connect to FIX" in a vacuum.
-They connect through a topology:
+They connect through a topology that includes the trading platform, bridge or aggregator, execution FIX sessions, market data streams, and drop copy.

-If you're designing broader liquidity architecture, see: Liquidity provider integration guide
+For broader liquidity architecture, see the Liquidity provider integration guide.

 Sequence numbers: treat them like money